How to Prepare for a Biblical Fast: 11 Key Bible Verses to Read Before You Begin

 Starting a fast without a clear focus can feel overwhelming.

-You may find yourself wondering what to pray for, how long to fast, or how to stay consistent when hunger kicks in.
+You may find yourself wondering what to pray for, how long to fast, or how to stay consistent when hunger and distractions set in.

 That’s why having a simple, prayerful plan in place can make all the difference.

-To make this easy for you, I have created a FREE How to Start a Fast Checklist — a printable guide with the essential steps to take before, during, and after your fast so you can feel confident and spiritually prepared.
+To make this easy for you, I’ve created a FREE How to Start a Fast Checklist.
+A printable guide with the essential steps to take before, during, and after your fast so you can feel confident and spiritually prepared.

-👉 Grab Your Free Checklist Here and take your first step toward a focused, breakthrough-filled fast.
+👉 Grab the Free Checklist Here and take your first step toward a focused, Scripture-led fast.

-So, if you’ve been thinking about starting a spiritual fast, you may be asking yourself questions like: “How do I even begin?” or “What does the Bible say about fasting?”
+So if you’ve been thinking about starting a spiritual fast, you may be asking questions like: “How do I even begin?” or “What does the Bible say about fasting?”

 Whether you’re looking for a fasting Bible study, want to learn how to fast and pray effectively, or need a clear prayer and fasting guide, Scripture is the best place to start.

-For those exploring fasting and prayer for beginners or seeking to understand biblical fasting, these verses will give you a strong foundation.
+For those new to fasting and prayer, or seeking to better understand biblical fasting, these verses provide a strong foundation.

 1. Matthew 6:16–18